thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 {{!OPRF=RFC9497}}, and allows for batched issuance of tokens and amortizes the cost of zero knowledge proofs.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
-In effect, private batched issuance performance scales better than linearly.
+In effect, amortizing private batched issuance reduces the per-token cost, approaching a factor of 2 for large batches.

 The second variant ({{generic-batch}}) of the issuance protocol introduces a new Client-Issuer communication method, which allows for batched issuance of generic